-Camborne Mining District 26: The area had many Tin Streaming plants, this image is looking across the remains of slime tables where Tin was recovered from mine water.
-In the background is the headframe on New Cooks Kitchen Shaft South Crofty Mine.
+Camborne Mining District 30: The area had many Tin Streaming plants, this image is looking across the remains of slime tables where Tin was recovered from mine water.
+Also, in the background is the headframe on New Cooks Kitchen Shaft South Crofty Mine.

 For more images of Bickford’s Fuse works follow this link: Bickford’s Fuse Works

-Camborne Mining District 28: The sad remains of the offices of Bennett’s Fuse works at Roskear.
-The building dates from around 1870, in the last few years it has suffered from vandalism and fires.
+Camborne Mining Districts 32: The sad remains of the offices of Bennett’s Fuse works at Roskear.
+The building dates from around 1870, sadly in the last few years it has suffered from vandalism and fires.

-Camborne Mining District 29: The chimney of Roseworthy Arsenic stack, a prominent landmark on the A30.
-This site was operated by the English Arsenic Company between 1897 and 1926.
+Camborne Mining Districts 33: The chimney of Roseworthy Arsenic stack, a prominent landmark on the A30.
+The English Arsenic Company were based here between 1897 and 1926.

-Camborne Mining District 30: The surviving condensing chambers at Roseworthy, these are dangerous and should not be entered.
+Camborne Mining Districts 34: The surviving condensing chambers at Roseworthy, because these are dangerous they should not be entered.

 Redruth Mining District